 The only black high school in Onslow County, Georgetown High School was chartered in 1908 for “the education of children of colored race”.

-The many stops on this heritage trail allow us to remember the important contributions and achievements of African Americans in our county as we celebrate and engage with the community.
+The many stops on this heritage trail remind us always of the important contributions and achievements of African Americans in our county as we celebrate and engage with the community.

 As the newest addition to Lejeune Memorial Gardens, The Montford Point Memorial strives to forever capture and preserve the unique history of African American Marines from 1942 to 1949 by displaying the largest collection of photos, documents, papers and artifacts of the Montford Point Marines.
 During the 1940s these courageous men traveled a road that was not paved.
 They graduated to become Marines and brought the American people and the U.S. Marine Corps into a new era.
 The memorial features 20,000 gold stars representing the African American lives lost in war, we pay tribute to them for their sacrifices for us.
 Today many of the Marines who traveled through this groundbreaking period of American and Marine Corps history have contributed their life’s successes to the pain, sacrifices, and rewards that were earned at Montford Point.